robotronik/Libopencm3_STM32F4_Guide/README.md

 --> install picocom
 --> find your card `ls /dev` .
 It should be /dev/ttyACM0 --> run picocom with `picocom -b 9600 /dev/ttyACM0`

+--> in main setup uart
+--> in code use fprintf(stderr,message) to debug

 ## Coding style